HR and HR Software Guide

 - St. Stephen’s Day (Dec.
 26)

-Employers should provide 5 weeks of paid leave to employees for every 6 consecutive months of employment.
-Employees who have worked for 25 years, receive an additional week, i.e., 6 weeks of paid leave for every 6 consecutive months of employment.
-Days on which employees fall sick while on leave are not factored in the annual paid leave allowance.
+Employees are entitled to 5 weeks (30 days) of paid leave to employees for every year of employment.
+Employees who have worked for at least 25 years are entitled to receive 6 weeks of paid leave for every year of employment.
+Part-time workers have the same entitlement as full-time employees.

 Employers must provide 6 weeks’ sick leave at full pay and 4 weeks’ leave at half pay.
 After exhausting their sick leave, employees receive extra sick leave paid for by the health insurance provider.